ARROW: Augmented Replay for RObust World models: Results

-\textbf{Reversed task order.} When the curriculum is reversed, ARROW's forgetting drops to effectively zero (0.000), while its forward transfer rises to 0.715, nearly matching DreamerV3 (0.786).
-Under this setting, ARROW achieves the strongest overall profile, with WC-ACC exceeding 1.0.
+\textbf{Reversed task order.} \rebut{The reversed curriculum yields the same qualitative ordering (\autoref{fig:coinrun-plot}B, \autoref{fig:coinrun_metrics_bars}B): ARROW's forgetting drops to effectively zero, forward transfer rises (DreamerV3 still ahead), and ARROW achieves the strongest overall profile.
+As in Atari, we present this primarily as confirmation that the default-order conclusions are not order-specific.}

-\textbf{Two-cycle training.} In this setting (\autoref{fig:coinrun_metrics_bars}C), ARROW's maximum forgetting is \emph{negative} (Max-F\,=\,$-$0.089), while DreamerV3 reaches 0.233, and TES-SAC is near zero ($-$0.026).
-All three methods achieve recovery above 1.0, confirming that revisiting CoinRun tasks is universally beneficial.
-However, ARROW stands out in two ways: it attains the lowest Max-F and by far the best WC-ACC (0.912 vs.\ 0.071 for DreamerV3, \ 0.600 for TES-SAC).
+\textbf{Two-cycle training.} \rebut{In the two-cycle setting (\autoref{fig:coinrun-plot}C, \autoref{fig:coinrun_metrics_bars}C), ARROW's behavior is also distinctive: maximum forgetting is essentially zero, with the IQR straddling zero, indicating that per-task performance is largely retained between the first and second exposures.
+DreamerV3 forgets noticeably; TES-SAC is also near zero.
+All three methods achieve recovery above 1.0, confirming that revisiting CoinRun tasks is universally beneficial; ARROW stands out with by the strongest WC-ACC.}